azmain84-wq/Project-1_Group-2/README.md

 - Use **Northwinds2022**  databases in **Azure Data Studio**.
 - Collaborate through **GitHub** for version control and group repository submissions.
 - Record **Group MP4 videos** explaining query logic and results (posted on YouTube).
-- Conduct **pair reviews** of each other’s queries and provide feedback in one combined video.
+- Conduct **pair reviews** of each other’s queries and provide feedback in video.
 - Prepare a **README.md** with project overview, stories, and SQL outputs.
 - Complete the **To-Do List**, **Grantt Chart**, and **NACE reflection**.
 - Use **ChatGPT** responsibly for study support, SQL explanations, and documentation improvement.